pinalsoni/book-notes/The Cucumber for Java Book.md

         _The question mark modifier_: Means zero or one times; use when odd character in a match does not matter such as singular or plural; makes the preceding character optional

 #### Multiple Captures:
 - OK if we use multiple capture group in our regex
 - Cucumber will pass an argument in our method for every capture group in regex
 - Flexibility:
   - Encourage our feature authors to be consistent about the nouns and verbs
   - Express as naturally as possible; usage of slightly different phrasing to mean exactly the same thing

 #### Noncapturing Groups:
 - Helps recognize multiple phrases
 - The ?: at the start of the group marks it as noncapturing, meaning Cucumber won’t pass it as an argument to our block

 #### Anchors:
 - Steps start with a ^ and ends with a $
 - Not mandatory
 - Keep your regular expressions tight to avoid step definitions clashing with each other.

 #### Reporting Results
 Cucumber communicates results by either throwing or not throwing an exception.
 Status could be one of the following:
-    - Failed: Assertion failure
-    - Pending: Under construction (In progress…)
-    - Undefined: Matching step definition has not yet been defined
-    - Skipped:
-    - Passed
+ Failed.
+Pending, Undefined, Skipped and Passed

 Pending vs. Undefined status:
 **Pending step definitions** are halfway through being implemented; it marks the step as pending (yellow); sceanrio will be stopped and the rest of the steps will be skipped or marked as undefined.
 Can be used to signal in-progress work or to-do items.